 Get Help for an Opioid Use Disorder

-Every 12 minutes, someone dies from an opioid-related overdose; 90% of opioid overdoses are accidental.
-One in four people has been directly impacted by the opioid crisis.
-Either they know someone who has an opioid use disorder, know someone who has died from an overdose or they have an opioid use disorder themselves.
+Every hour, 12 people die from an unintentional overdose.
+One in four people have been directly impacted by the opioid crisis.
+Either they know someone who has died from an overdose or they have an opioid use disorder themselves.

 The fact is, developing an opioid use disorder is not a choice someone makes, nor is it a moral failing.
 It’s a long-term relapsing brain disease that is characterized by compulsive drug-seeking and use despite harmful consequences.
 People who take opioid pain relievers for too long or in doses too large are more at risk of developing an opioid use disorder and more likely to die of drug overdose.
 Additionally, people with an opioid use disorder often encounter stigma, causing feelings of shame, isolation and fear, which prevents them from seeking help early on.